The-Trademark-Factory/thetrademarkfactory/content/resources/what-is-get-up-and-how-do-i-protect-it.md

 date: 2023-10-24T07:42:09Z
 image: /upload/img-trademark-search.svg
 seo:
-  title: What is “get-up” and how do I protect it?
+  title: What is “get-up” and how do I protect it? | TTMF
-  description: >-
-    "get-up" or "trade dress" refers to the visual identity of a product, encompassing elements like shape, color, and texture that set it apart from competitors.
-This distinctiveness is crucial for a business's image and consumer perception.
-In Australia, get-up is protected by passing off and the Australian Consumer Law, requiring proof of distinctiveness, reputation, and potential for consumer confusion or deception.
-In some cases, unique packaging can even qualify for trademark registration.
-Neglecting to safeguard these assets exposes your brand to imitation and reputation dilution.
+  description: In the realm of IP law, the term "get-up" or "trade dress" encompasses the visual identity of a product that sets it apart from the crowd.
   image: /upload/ttmf-default-seo.png
   no_index: false
 ---

-In the realm of IP law, the term *get-up* or *trade dress*&nbsp;encompasses the visual identity of a product that sets it apart from the crowd.
+In the realm of IP law, the term _get-up_ or _trade dress_&nbsp;encompasses the visual identity of a product that sets it apart from the crowd.
 It encompasses any visual element that lends distinctiveness to a product or its packaging, including aspects such as shape, configuration, color, texture, and more.
 Think of it as the red-carpet attire for your product, giving it a unique edge that others may attempt to imitate.

 Just like other forms of intellectual property, safeguarding the distinctive and unique get-up of products is crucial for establishing a prominent presence in the market.
 After all, these visual elements play a pivotal role in shaping a business's image and how its products are perceived by consumers.
 Consider iconic examples like McDonald's with its vibrant red fries packaging or Tiffany's renowned blue boxes.